Updated 2026-03-30

 Key Differences: Vanguard vs Nationwide

 When comparing Vanguard and Nationwide, consider their core strengths: Vanguard excels with lowest expense ratios in the industry, while Nationwide stands out for strong in 403(b) and 457 plans.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Vanguard's customer service rating is 4.2/5 compared to Nationwide's 4.0/5.
 For mobile experience, Vanguard scores 4.0/5 while Nationwide scores 3.4/5.

 Which Provider is Right for You?